malishav/OSCOAP/draft-selander-ace-object-security.md

         * The "Partial IV" parameter.
 The value is set to the Sender Sequence Number.
 The Partial IV is a byte string (type: bstr), where the length is the minimum length needed to encode the sequence number.
 An Endpoint that receives a COSE object with a sequence number encoded with leading zeroes (i.e. longer than the minimum needed length) SHALL reject the corresponding message as malformed.

-        * If the message is a CoAP request, the "kid" parameter.
+        * The "kid" parameter.
 The value is set to the Context Identifier (see {{sec-context-section}}).
+This parameter is optional if the message is a CoAP response.

         * Optionally, the parameter called "sid", defined below.
 The value is set to the Sender ID (see {{sec-context-section}}).
 Note that since this parameter is sent in clear, privacy issues SHOULD be considered by the application defining the Sender ID.